 At the end of the course, a student should be able to demonstrate:

-- An understanding of the multifaceted nature of Islamic societies, polities, and institution in South Asia, and their ability to adapt to the changing circumstances.
+- Understand the multifaceted and changeable nature of Islamic societies, polities, and institution, and their close association with the South Asian environment.

 Method of assessment

 Essay of 3,000 words worth 80% of the final mark, Reaction paper/book review of 1,000 words worth 20% of the final mark

 - Hardy, The Muslims of British India (Cambridge, 1972)

 - Samira Sheikh, Forging a Region (New Delhi, 2010)